robomechanics/MiniRHex/Assembly/readme.md

 # MiniRHex Assembly Instructions

 1. Solidworks files available in /CAD
-    a.
+:a.
 Any updated or changed SolidWorks parts will be uploaded here

 2. Look at the MiniRhexHardware file to see the needed parts and links to the items.
     a.
 McMaster: M3 locknuts, button head screws, and spacer; 3mm acrylic